Snell of Warborough and London

 Alfred Snell was baptised on 6 June 1824 at Warborough, the son of Samuel and Maria Snell, Samuel is described as a labourer.

 By 1861 the family are living at 20 St James Street, Kensington and 37 year old Alfred is now a plasterer.
+The census confirms that he was born in Oxfordshire.
 Their 15 year old daughter Eleanor is a servant.
 I have found no trace of daughter Eleanor after 1861

 In 1871, 47 year old Alfred is living at 5 Model Cottages, Kensington with his 42 year old wife Harriet.
 Alfred is a plasterer, his wife Harriet is a laundress.